ovonpape/esphome_universal-remote/setup.md

 **Many remote control Pronto codes can be found on remotecentral.com**

 Received IR commands will trigger a Home Assistant event.
-You can obtain the IR code by subscribing to the event `hassbeam.ir_code_received`:
+You can obtain the IR code by subscribing to the event `esphome.hassbeam.ir_received`:
 - Open Home Assistant
 - go to Developer tools
 - Click on events
-- Paste the event id `esphome.ir_code_received` into the input field and subscribe to that event
+- Paste the event id `esphome.hassbeam.ir_received` into the input field and subscribe to that event
 - Point the remote at the sensor and press the button you want to capture
 - The received command should appear in the Home Assistant Events
 - Copy the command data of the desired buttons — these will be used later in Home Assistant to replicate the remote’s functionality.

-If the commands of a remote does not create an event, this could indicate that the protocol is not yet supported.
-You can find out which protocol is used by accessing the logs of your ESP32 and receiving the IR command.
+*If the commands of a remote does not create an event, this could indicate that the protocol is not yet supported.
+You can find out which protocol is used by accessing the logs of your ESP32 and receiving the IR command.*
 <br>
 <br>